-The provision for warranty claims represents the present value of management's best estimate of the future outflow of economic benefits that will be required under the Company's warranty program.
-(2)
+(2) The provision for warranty claims represents the present value of management's best estimate of the future outflow of economic benefits that will be required under the Company's warranty program.

 (3) Full actuarial valuations of the defined benefit pension and post-retirement benefit plans are performed annually by qualified independent actuaries for the Company's 31 December year end closing.
-The zero pension provision amount as at 31 December 2021 is the result of the current-year, net pension asset.
+The zero pension provision amount as at 31 December 2021 is the result of the net pension asset.
 See Note 24.
-Prior year amounts were updated to align with current year classifications.